studio1902/statamic-peak-docs/docs/features/fluid-grid.md

 ```

 This is the grid it creates:
 ```
 | full-start | content-start col-1 | col-2 | col-3 | col-4 | col-5 | col-6 | col-7 | col-8 | col-9 | col-10 | col-11 | col-12 content-end | full-end |
 ```

 You can alter the custom properties `--col-gap` and `--max-width` to adapt the grid to your needs.

+## Placing items on the grid
 You can use custom utilities or arbitrary values to place items on the grid.
-E.g: `md:col-start-[col-3] md:col-span-8`.
+E.g: `md:col-start-[col-3] md:col-span-8` to let an item start on column 3 and span for 8 columns.

-The following utilities are present to use for spanning items on the grid.
-In our case they will be used on Bard sets like: text, image, table, video and pull quote and they can be customised on a per-site basis.
+The following utilities are also present to use for spanning items on the grid.
+By default those are used on Bard sets like: text, image, table, video and pull quote and they can be customised on a per-site basis.

 ```css
 .span-content .span-md, .span-lg, .span-xl {